lb-22/lb-22.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my homepage.
-I am Postdoctoral Researcher at the [Chair of Statistics and Econometrics](https://uni-freiburg.de/econ-econometrics/), University of Freiburg, Germany.
+I am a Postdoctoral Researcher at the [Chair of Statistics and Econometrics](https://uni-freiburg.de/econ-econometrics/), University of Freiburg, Germany.

 My research interests are forecast evaluation, forecast combination, financial tail risk, probabilistic forecasting, and machine learning.